West Vancouver Aquatic Centre

 • Overhead doors and vents allow fresh air to flow naturally through the building, while enhanced features significantly improve the accessibility of the facility.

 The West Vancouver Aquatic Centre provides an outdoor-pool-like experience, with natural lighting, operable glazed overhead doors and mechanically operable vents allowing fresh air to flow naturally through the building.
-The project combines the refurbishment of an ageing aquatic facility with the addition of a leisure pool, accessible hot pool, family change rooms, multi-purpose room, fitness areas and public viewing areas.
+The project combines the refurbishment of an aging aquatic facility with the addition of a leisure pool, accessible hot pool, family change rooms, multi-purpose room, fitness areas and public viewing areas.
 From the top of the 20-metre waterslide tower, swimmers can take in views of Vancouver’s beautiful harbour and majestic mountain backdrop.

 Designers selected wood for its ability to withstand the demanding atmosphere of the aquatic centre.
 Along with thermal and acoustic benefits, it is hygroscopic—constantly exchanging moisture with the surrounding air—which helps to control moisture and balance indoor humidity.
 As a renewable, non-toxic material with low embodied energy, wood improves the indoor environmental quality of the building and reduces its overall carbon footprint.
-More than fifteen years old, the facility’s exposed wood continues to serve with durability and resilience.
+More than twenty years old, the facility’s exposed wood continues to serve with durability and resilience.

 Enhanced accessibility